raverkamp/plsql-code-coverage/readme.txt

 The variables orajdbclib is used in the build for obvious reasons.
 The variable jre7 is used to set the bootclasspath.

-run
+To build the system, run
-%ant% -f build-plsqlcodecoverage.xml dist|dist2
+%ant% -f build-plsqlcodecoverage.xml dist|dist-fat|dist-lean

-to build the system.
-The target dist creates a jar file psqlcodecoverage.jar in the directory dist and the folder lib in the same directory contains the file ojdbc6.jar which is referenced in the manifest of the file psqlcodecoverage.jar.
+The target dist creates a jar file psqlcodecoverage.jar in the directory dist.
+The folder lib in the same directory contains the file ojdbc6.jar which is referenced in the manifest of psqlcodecoverage.jar.

-The target dist2 creates a jar file psqlcodecoverage.jar in the directory dis, this jar file contains the class files of the project as well as the class files of the orcale jdbc library.
+The target dist-fat creates a jar file psqlcodecoverage.jar in the directory dist.
+This jar file contains the class files of the project as well as the class files of the oracle jdbc library.

+The target dist-lean creates a jar file psqlcodecoverage.jar in the directory dist.
+This jar file contains only the class files of the project.
+The user must supply the Oracle jdbc classes via the classpath variable or command line.
+If the oracle jdbc classes are not found during startup the user has to locate the oracle jdbc jar file.
+The location is stored in the preferences.
+If the program is started with the single argument "-clear-jdbc-file" the location in the preferences is deleted.

+** How to use
-run the program with
+Run the program with
 java -jar psqlcodecoverage.jar

+If you are using the jar file created by the target dist, the lib directory with the oracle jar file must be in the same directory as psqlcodecoverage.jar.

+If you are using the jar file created by the dist-lean target, you are asked to locate the oracle jdbc jar file on first startup.
+The chosen location will be saved.
+Then you will be presented with a login dialog.
+You can use two kind conenctions
+fat: you just have to supply the tns name
+thin: you have to supply host, port and service for the database

+In practice there are problems with the fat type connection.
+Using this kind of connection loads a dynamic link/shared library into the java process.
+If the library is 32 bit and the java runtime is 64 bit then an exception will be raised.
+The same the other way around.
+The thin connection is implemented in pure java and does not have this problem.

+The window shows the packages on the left.
+The letter in front of a package is
+  V for packages that are valid but currently not covered.
+  I for packages that are invalid
+  C for packages that are covered

+The red-to-green square in front of a package indicates the coverage state of a package, more green => more coverage.

+The list below the packages displays the procedures in the currently selected package.
+The "*"-suffix indicates that a procedure is public, i.e. it is declared in the package specification.
+Again the square indicates the coverage state of a procedure.

+The central text area of the window displays the source code of the currently selected package.
+Code with green background has been executed, code with red background has not been executed.

+The button stop/start coverage are used for starting code coverage and stopping code coverage of the currenty selected package.
+After a the code coverage of a package is stopped, the program still shows the state of the last code coverage session.
+Even if the source code of the package is changed.